 Consumer surplus can be positive or negative.
-It will be positive if the market price of a good is lesser than the price the customer is ready to pay.
+It will be positive if the market price of a good is less than the price the customer is ready to pay.
 In contrast, it will be negative if the market price is greater than the customer’s willingness to pay.

 The market price is the price of goods that is prevalent in the market.
-In contrast, the price which the consumer is willing to pay is the price that is determined by the consumer after researching the market.
+In contrast, the price that the consumer is willing to pay is the price that is determined by the consumer after researching the market.

-The consumer surplus formula can be represented as follows
+The consumer surplus formula can be represented as follows:

-The consumer surplus formula for multiple consumers can be expressed as
+The consumer surplus formula for multiple consumers can be expressed as follows:

 This is also known as the extended consumer surplus formula.